neemoh/ATAR/README.md

 catkin build
 ```

 Next download VTK compile and install it.
-[TODO] add details about shadows etc
+TODO: add details about shadows etc
 Then download, compile and install the Bullet physics library.
 Make sure that you compile the Extra VHACD module and that its headers are in your system paths.